Our Review Process

 Early Signs and Symptoms of prediabetes

 Diabetes occurs when your blood glucose, often known as blood sugar, rises excessively.
 Glucose is regulated by insulin, a pancreatic hormone that facilitates the passage of glucose from food into cells for energy.
 When the islet cells of the pancreas are unable to produce enough insulin or when they produce no insulin at all, a person can get diagnosed with diabetes.
-If you have been dealing with it, or if you have had the chance to talk to someone who has been diagnosed, you can understand how difficult it may be to manage the symptoms and the complications that arise as a result of this.
+If you have been dealing with it, or if you have had the chance to talk to someone who has been diagnosed, you can understand how difficult it may be to manage the symptoms and the complications that arise as a result of this and there are several signs and symptoms of prediabetes that every diabetes should be aware of.

 Every decision that a person has to make is now based on this diagnosis.
 It may not seem like a big deal to an outsider, but for someone who has to deal with this disease day in and day out, only they can imagine the massive impact this disease can cause.
 Not only is the diagnosis overwhelming for the person, but also the complete task of managing this disease comes with a lot of challenges.